National Care Planning Council (NCPC)

 Life Resource Planning System

-A fee based planning system for professionals to help their senior clients create a plan for their final years of life.
+A fee based planning system to help your senior clients create a plan for their final years of life.

 Guide to Long Term Care Planning